 . . . but I love, love, love the look of the storage bench with the cushion and pillows.
 The fourth pillow?
 It’s a small travel pillow.
 They are a really inexpensive option to buying pillow forms.

 Wow!
 Are you tired just reading all of this?
 This project dragged on longer than most of my projects.
 I suppose a lot of that had to do with the weather.
-I had to bring the drawers in because it turned too cold to work on the hardware installation outside.
+Because it was so cold, I had to bring the drawers in to work on the hardware installation.

 I hope I’ve inspired you to look a junky furniture in a whole new way.
-I sure do love what I do!
+Aren’t I lucky that I get to do what I love?

 Sharing at Creativity Unleashed and Inspiration Monday